 Ben Stirling, Director - Industrial Cybersecurity, ABS Group

 Ben Stirling has over 15 years of experience working in the power, industrial and oil and gas industries.
 He works closely with global leaders, OEMs and technology providers, among others, to develop integrated technology solutions and secure architectures.
 Ben's expertise in control systems, passion for protecting the world's infrastructure and deep knowledge of NERC CIP, NIST, ITIL, ISA 99/IEC 62443 and MITRE ATT&CK for ICS has positioned him as a thought leader in securing industrial environments.
 Ben has a proven track record of working with industry clients to recognize and mitigate cybersecurity risks to infrastructure, process and human safety.

 Michiko Sell, NERC CIP Services Supervisor, NAES Corporation

-Michiko is a highly accomplished NERC professional in the power industry.
-Her diverse work experience includes NERC/WECC standards compliance management, auditing, accounting, financial analysis, budget and financial forecasting, strategic planning, power marketing, new power resource analysis, contract management and negotiations.
+Michiko has over 30 years of combined experience that includes NERC, AKCIP, ARSCIP standards compliance management, auditing, accounting, financial analysis, budget and financial forecasting, strategic planning, power marketing, new power resource analysis, contract management and negotiations.
 Ms. Sell led the CIPv5 transition effort for her prior employer and her experience traverses both the Cyber Security and Operations and Planning Standards.
 Her hands-on experience includes Reliability Policy and Compliance Management, Reliability Compliance Auditing, Program/Procedure Writing, Compliance GAP Analysis and Compliance Risk Assessments.

 Joe Baxter, Director - Solutions Engineering, Network Perception